zhou-junyu/insql/docs/en/README.md

 **_Currently supports matching database suffixes: `SqlServer` `Sqlite` `MySql` `Oracle` `PostgreSql`_**

+### 7.3 Extended database support

+There is no limit to the support of other databases.
+As long as the database to be supported has a client library that supports .NET, it is very easy to support.
+Just implement the `IDbSessionFactory` interface.

 ## 8. Multiple configuration sources

 ### 8.1 Embedding assembly file mode source